Meeting Time: November 19, 2020 at 4:00pm EST

 • 10157720014645509

-Matt Rose almost 4 years ago
+Matt Rose about 4 years ago

 It over-penalizes the poor, with higher % of income fined, as well as drivers who travel all over the city as there work, like plumbers and electricians.
 Plus, is there data to suggest that these intersections are significantly safer because of the camera?
 Or, is this just a money grab?